 - Register for Harvard-wide New Employee Orientation.
 This required orientation introduces new employees to Harvard's structure, culture, and opportunities to be found here.
 Employees learn about the benefits and services that Harvard offers, and have plenty of time to ask questions.
 At most sessions, a representative from the Harvard Union of Clerical and Technical Workers (HUCTW) will offer a brief overview as well.
 Review the orientation schedule and registration instructions.

-- Register for a Getting Started at FAS session, an opportunity for new FAS staff members to come together and learn about what it's like to work at the FAS.
+- Attend the Getting Started at FAS session indicated on your offer letter.
+This is separate from Central's new employee orientation and is an opportunity for new FAS staff members to come together and learn about what it's like to work at the FAS.

 - Meet appropriate department colleagues and other FAS colleagues.